Asymptotically conformal CFL quark matter within a nonlocal chiral quark model: Introduction

-In this work we suggest a version of the three-flavor nonlocal NJL model, which includes the interaction channels omitted before.
 While spontaneous breaking of chiral symmetry of low-energy QCD is incorporated to the nonlocal NJL model by connecting the dynamically generated mass gap to the chiral condensate \cite{Scarpettini:2003fj,Blaschke:2007np,Hell:2008cc,Hell:2009by}, application of the model to the regime of high baryon densities requires accounting for the vector repulsive and diquark pairing interactions \cite{Buballa:2003qv,Baym:2017whm,Song:2019qoh}.
-This question has been partially addressed within the two-flavor nonlocal NJL model, however, either ignoring the diquark pairing channel \cite{Plant:1997jr} or treating the vector repulsion locally \cite{Contrera:2022tqh,Carlomagno:2023nrc,Carlomagno:2023nrc}.
+The last two interaction channels were considered within the two-flavor nonlocal NJL model, however, with a drawback of either ignoring the diquark pairing \cite{Plant:1997jr} or treating the vector repulsion locally \cite{Contrera:2022tqh,Carlomagno:2023nrc,Carlomagno:2023nrc}.
 The previous versions the three-flavor nonlocal NJL model \cite{deCarvalho:2015lpa,Blaschke:2022egm} have the same drawbacks cured in this work.
-Thus, we present a nonlocal three-flavor NJL model with vector repulsion and diquark pairing.
-We also apply the model to modelling the color-superconducting color-flavor-locked (CFL) phase of quark matter \cite{Alford:1997zt,Alford:1998mk,Schafer:1999jg,Alford:2007xm}, which is expected to be the ground state of dense QCD \cite{Schafer:1999jg}.
+We present a nonlocal three-flavor NJL model with vector repulsion and diquark pairing.
+We also apply it to modelling the color-superconducting color-flavor-locked (CFL) phase of quark matter \cite{Alford:1997zt,Alford:1998mk,Schafer:1999jg,Alford:2007xm}, which is expected to be the ground state of dense QCD \cite{Schafer:1999jg,Son:1998uk}.
 For the sake of simplicity we consider the case when light and strange quarks are degenerated in mass.
 This corresponds to the so-called CFLL quark matter \cite{Blaschke:2023}.
+Based on a simple kinematic criterion of {\it "unlocking"} strange quarks from the CFL phase if their mass is high enough \cite{Schafer:1999pb,Alford:1999pa,Abuki:2003ut}, which corresponds to the two-flavor color-superconductivity in quark matter (2SC) \cite{Buballa:2003qv}, we argue that such unlocking does not happen for the considered strengths of the diquark pairing interaction and that the CFLL picture describes dense QCD matter with a reasonable accuracy.
+Later we use the developed approach to model NSs with color-superconducting quark cores.
+It is worth mentioning that quark pairing beyond the 2SC and CFL patterns has been shown to be important for the phenomenology of these astrophysical objects \cite{Grigorian:2004jq,Popov:2005xa,Kojo:2020ztt}.
+The color-spin locking (CSL) suggests a mechanism of a single-flavor color-superconductivity, which is able to explain such pairing.
+The CSL mechanism is applicable even in the case of a substantial Fermi momentum mismatch among light and strange quark flavors caused by the large mass of the latter \cite{Schafer:2000tw,Schmitt:2003xq,Marhauser:2006hy,Aguilera:2006cj,Feng:2009vt}.